lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 {
   Serial.begin(115200);

   pinMode(23, OUTPUT);    //Define pin 23 from the ESP32 as an output.
-This will control the ozone generator's switch on and off. digitalWrite(23, LOW);  //The output has a low value (0) by default
+This will control the ozone generator's switch on and off digitalWrite(23, LOW);  //The output has a low value (0) by default

   // Defined in thingProperties.h